Skip to main content

 How does the HydroBlu Go Flow compare to the Platypus GravityWorks?

-The Platypus GravityWorks 4L ($74.95) is a complete gravity system with separate dirty and clean reservoirs, inline hoses, and a shutoff valve.
-The HydroBlu Go Flow ($24.95) is a single dirty bag with an integrated filter — no clean reservoir, no hoses.
+The Platypus GravityWorks 4L (a premium-priced option) is a complete gravity system with separate dirty and clean reservoirs, inline hoses, and a shutoff valve.
+The HydroBlu Go Flow (budget-priced) is a single dirty bag with an integrated filter — no clean reservoir, no hoses.
 The GravityWorks filters faster (1.75 L/min vs 1-1.5 L/min), holds more water (4L vs 3L), and eliminates cross-contamination risk with its dual-bag design.
 The Go Flow costs a third of the price and weighs half as much, making it the budget choice for solo use where the GravityWorks is overkill.

 How do I clean the HydroBlu Go Flow filter?